-Essentially, comparative negligence is a law used in California injury cases when the plaintiff shares some portion of blame for the resulting injuries.
+Essentially, comparative negligence is a law used in California injury cases when more than one person is to blame for an accident.
 It is particularly relevant in car accident claims, when there are often shades of gray and nuance when it comes to determining fault.